Crimson Curtain (1952 film)

 Crimson Curtain (French: Le rideau rouge) is a 1952 French crime drama film directed by André Barsacq and starring Michel Simon, Pierre Brasseur and Jean Brochard.
 It was made at the Saint-Maurice Studios in Paris, with scenes also shot on location at the Théâtre de l'Atelier.
 The film's sets were designed by the art director Jean-Denis Malclès.

 Synopsis

 Shortly before a theatrical production of Shakespeare's Macbeth is to take place, the tyrannical director Bertal is murdered.
-Suspicion falls on his various cast members, all of whose actions seem to resemble those of the characters thy are playing in the production.
+Suspicion falls on his various cast members, all of whose actions seem to resemble those of the characters they are playing in the production.